National Highway 66 (India): Lifestyle along NH 66

 NH 66 passes through hills, forests, rivers, rivulets, and streams, generally flowing westwards towards the Arabian Sea.
 Most of the region has typical scenes like coconut trees dotted all along with paddy fields and arecanut gardens.
 The road is uneven, and bumps, curves, steep rises and narrow paths in between hillocks are found all over this highway.
 As this region experiences heavy rainfall, potholes are abundant.

 Although the languages spoken vary along the highway, the food of the people along the NH 66 has some common ingredients like coconut, chili, pepper, coconut oil, and fish.
 The region has a higher literacy rate than other regions of India.
 The building of National Highway 66 has led to rapid development of the towns and cities along the highway.

 Parallel access controlled expressway

 This highway is expected to lose importance in coastal Karnataka as the Ministry of Road Transport & Highways, Government of India has proposed a greenfield (i.e., new and parallel) access controlled expressway corridor connecting the port cities of Mangaluru, Karwar, and Panaji.
 This highway-expressway combination can be compared to the Mumbai-Pune Highway-Expressway combination.
-Two-wheeler, three-wheeler and local traffic will use the four-lane highway (without access control and designed for slower traffic), whereas trucks, buses and four-wheelers will travel at the maximum speed on the access-controlled 3D right-of-way designed 6/8-lane expressway.
-(The 3D right-of-way concept means adding the space (height) element to the usual length and breadth dimensions involved in road construction.)